litterat/litterat-pep/README.md

 This library is an implementation of some of the ideas written in [Towards Better Serialization](https://github.com/openjdk/amber-docs/blob/master/site/design-notes/towards-better-serialization.md) to create a class descriptor for use in serialization libraries and possibly other purposes.
 It is not a serialization library in itself, but a way of describing how a class should be serialized.
-It is based on a discussion on the Java Amber mailing on [embedded-projection pairs](https://mail.openjdk.java.net/pipermail/amber-dev/2020-August/006445.html).
+It is based on a discussion on the Java Amber mailing on [embedded-projection pairs](https://mail.openjdk.java.net/pipermail/amber-dev/2020-August/006445.html) and [object classification](https://mail.openjdk.java.net/pipermail/amber-dev/2020-August/006492.html).

-The library is used to generate a class descriptor which can be used to **project** an object to a Object[].
-The Object[] can then be used by an **embed** function to create the target object type with the values set.
-Usage of the library can be summed up with the following.
+The library is used to generate a class descriptor which can be used to for data extraction from objects.
+The aim for the library is that is possible to write mappings between objects and data simply.
+For example the sample PepArrayMapper is used as follows:

 ```java